KIDICA/3D-R2N2/README.md

 This project is a fork of an implementation of 3D-R2N2 from the paper [Choy et al., 3D-R2N2: A Unified Approach for Single and Multi-view 3D Object Reconstruction, ECCV 2016](http://arxiv.org/abs/1604.00449).
 Given one or multiple views of an object, the network generates voxelized ( a voxel is the 3D equivalent of a pixel) reconstruction of the object in 3D.

+A demo by the authors can be seen at: http://3d-r2n2.stanford.edu/viewer/

 Original repo: https://github.com/chrischoy/3D-R2N2

 Additionally this repo contains an Vue.js frontend, optimized for mobile usage to capture images on the go and view a server-side generated 3D model, which can display the result right on the mobile device via WebGL.